jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 (5) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $5,000 who sells or supplies any medicine in contravention of a notice given under subsection (3), or of a condition imposed in any such notice or in a notice given under subsection (4).

 ### 37 Powers of Minister to prohibit import, etc, of medicines
-(1) The Minister may from time to time, by notice in the Gazette, prohibit the import, manufacture, packing, sale, possession, supply, administration, or other use of medicines of any specified description or medical devices of any specified kind, either absolutely or subject to such conditions as he thinks fit, for any specified period not exceeding 1 year; but he shall not exercise this power more than once in respect of medicines or medical devices so specified.
+(1) The Minister may from time to time, by notice, prohibit the import, manufacture, packing, sale, possession, supply, administration, or other use of medicines of any specified description or medical devices of any specified kind, either absolutely or subject to such conditions as he thinks fit, for any specified period not exceeding 1 year; but he shall not exercise this power more than once in respect of medicines or medical devices so specified.
 (2) Where the Minister gives a notice under subsection (1), he shall, on the written request of any person, state his reasons for doing so.
 (3) Every person commits an offence against this Act who contravenes any notice given under subsection (1).
+(4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 38 Restrictions on sale of medical devices
 (1) For the purposes of this section,—